Grand Master (Freemasonry)

-A Grand Master is a title of honour as well as an office in Freemasonry, given to a freemason elected to oversee a Masonic jurisdiction, derived from the office of Grand Masters in chivalric orders.
-He presides over a Grand Lodge and has certain rights in the constituent Lodges that form his jurisdiction.
+Grand Master is a title of honour as well as an office in Freemasonry, given to a freemason elected to oversee a Masonic jurisdiction, derived from the office of Grand Masters in chivalric orders.
+He presides over a Grand Lodge and has certain rights in the constituent lodges that form his jurisdiction.
 In most cases, the Grand Master is styled "Most Worshipful Grand Master."
-One example of a differing title exists in the Grand Lodge of Pennsylvania, where the Grand Master is titled "Right Worshipful".
-Under the Grand Lodge of Scotland, the role is titled "Grand Master Mason".